karios-os/docs/docs/kubernetes/index.rst

 After selecting and deploying your preferred Kubernetes distribution, consider the following operational aspects:

 * **Monitoring and Observability**: Implement comprehensive monitoring solutions for both the Karios infrastructure and Kubernetes workloads
 * **Backup and Disaster Recovery**: Establish backup procedures for both cluster state and persistent data
-* **Security Hardening**: Apply security best practices specific to your chosen Kubernetes distribution
 * **Day-2 Operations**: Plan for ongoing maintenance, updates, and scaling operations

 For additional support and advanced configuration options, refer to the respective documentation for your chosen Kubernetes distribution and consult the Karios operational guides.